ApostolosTsimogiannis/DS.2/Manual/README.md

 ### Preparation:

 Clean the bearings seat of the housing with a small screwdriver and/or a square tip tool.
-Make sure there is no nylon powder residue on the surface and especially in the bearing seat.
+Make sure there is no nylon powder residue on the surface.
 Clean the surface of the two links and the fork to make sure there is no roughness from the printing process that will prevent them from moving completely free and smooth between them.
 Do not overtighten the M3 and the two M2 bolts.
 Make sure after assembly that everything runs absolutely smooth and free.
 <br>
 The holes on the arm are for M2 ball links.
 You do not need to tap the holes.
 Threading the ball link directly will cut its own thread and provide a good lock.
 If you do tap it, only tap the first few theards.
 <br>
-The fitting of the control fork onto the bronze slider is a tricky part of the assembly.
-If you have the correct tapping tool (M7 or M*, depending on using 5mm or 6mm tail shaft) make a start to the thread without going all the way through so the fork wioll lock by cutting the last few threards itself.
+Fitting the control fork onto the bronze slider is a tricky part of the assembly.
+If you have the correct tapping tool (M7 or M8, depending on the shaft diameter) make a start to the thread without going all the way through so the fork will lock in the last few threards.
 This can also be done by simply carefully threading the fork onto the slider and let it cut the threads.
 You need to be extra careful since the larger diameter of the slider with short thread pitch can easily misalign the parts and damage the fork.
 If you go this way you may want to have a second fork printed in case you damage the first.
 <br>